Élisée Maclet

-Biography
+Family and background

 Maclet was born the son of a gardener and a laundress at Lihons in the Santerre region in Picardy.
 His family was poor and he began work very young as an assistant to his father.
 Picardy is renowned for its roses, and Maclet used to say that he was born among cabbages and roses.
 His artistic talent became evident very early.
 His father was also the sexton of the local parish church, where Maclet became a choirboy.
 The parish priest, Father Delval, was also an amateur painter, and often on fine Sundays he took the boy out to sketch and paint in the countryside.

-The artist Puvis de Chavannes found the same scenes a source of inspiration, and on an April Sunday in 1892 happened to see some of the 12-year-old boy's work.
+The artist Puvis de Chavannes found the same scenes a source of inspiration, and on an April Sunday in 1892 happened to see some of the boy's work.
 The artist was so impressed that he asked Maclet's father to allow his son to study with him, but the father refused.

-In spite of paternal opposition, a few years later Maclet gave up gardening for art and moved to Montmartre, where while painting he supported himself with a variety of casual work (varnishing iron bedsteads, decorating the floats for the gala nights at the Moulin Rouge, washed dishes or opening oysters in restaurants).
-For several months he served as a cook on board a ship sailing from Marseilles to Indochina.
-When he finally returned to Paris, he painted dolls in crinolines and exhibited them at the Salon des Humoristes.
+In spite of paternal opposition, in 1906 Maclet gave up gardening for art and moved to Montmartre, where while painting he supported himself with a variety of casual work (varnishing iron bedsteads, decorating the floats for the gala nights at the Moulin Rouge, washed dishes or opening oysters in restaurants).
+For several months in 1909 he served as a cook on board a ship sailing from Marseilles to Indochina.
+In 1912 he returned to Paris, where he painted dolls in crinolines and exhibited them at the Salon des Humoristes.
 But in spite of all these occupations, he found time to paint.

+Career

 When Maclet arrived in Montmartre, much of the country charm of the area still existed and he put it on canvas, even before Utrillo did so.
 Biographers have rather tended to pass over in silence the services Maclet rendered to Utrillo.
 Maclet knew practically all the future great painters of his time, Utrillo among them, and it is certain that he helped him, though his own reluctance to have people write about him may account for the fact that it is known only through oblique remarks in the records of the time.
 Maclet painted the Lapin Agile, the Moulin de la Galette, and the Maison de Mimi Pinson several years before Utrillo painted them.
 He painted most often in winter in this period, skilfully suggesting snow by leaving bare white spaces in his canvas or paper.

 In a short time Maclet won a circle of sincere admirers.
 The art dealer Dosbourg bought his work, which gave him a fairly reliable source of income and enabled him to devote more time than ever to his painting.
 From Montmartre he launched out into the suburbs of Paris, painting them with the same affection with which he treated the scenes of Montmartre.